JeremyM45/sol-age-calc/README.md

-* Once in the top level of directory (./sol-age-calc) install npm by typing "install npm" in terminal
+* Once in the top level of directory (./sol-age-calc) install npm by typing "npm install" in terminal